 While reading this story about vinyl records, you might think that I draw parallels with the financial services industry.

 But I do not suggest that the old days were better in the financial services industry.

 On the contrary.
 Too much went wrong.

-Therefore it’s time that financial planners acknowledge that we have left the information age where we could distinct ourselves with our knowledge.
-Because knowledge and information is already everywhere and only a couple of swipes away.
+Therefore it’s time that financial planners acknowledge that we have left the information age where we could distinguish ourselves with our knowledge.
+Because knowledge and information are already everywhere and only a couple of swipes away.

 And if that’s not your problem, then the new initiatives in the marketplace may be.
 Innovation will come, which can make you seem obsolete.

 This means that also the financial planning profession will reach it’s Spotify moment where free-and-easy-to-use-online-services will rule the marketplace.

 And will be a huge threat to your ‘vinyl’ services.

 Can you compete with free, easy, and online?

 There’s only one way according to Seth Godin.